Dunstwolke/core/docs/src/dunstblick.md

-@page dunstblick Dunstblick
+# Dunstblick

-@brief A graphical user interface with remote display capabilities.
+A graphical user interface with remote display capabilities.

 ## Concept